A spiraling exploration of recursive publics and Kant's dare to know

 Maybe it's: What does it mean to become a responsible node in the recursive spiral of now?

 This isn't about "fixing the planet."
 It's about listening to how systems talk to each other and answering with courage.
-Enlightenment today isn't light from above—it's light bouncing between us, recursive.
+Enlightenment today isn't light from above—it's light bouncing between us, held in shared spaces we actively tend.
+Recursive.

 recursive.eco is under construction, itself being a recursive spiral...